hashkat/hashkat/docs/visualization.md

 # Visualization

-Here we shall outline ways in which you can visualize some of that data you have collected using [Gephi](http://gephi.github.io/).
-There are many other programs you can use for visualization, and you are encouraged to try them, we're just going to focus using Gephi however in this documentation.
+Here we shall outline ways in which you can visualize some of that data you have collected using ['Gephi'](http://gephi.github.io/).
+There are many other programs you can use for visualizations, and you are encouraged to try them, we're just going to focus on using 'Gephi' however in this documentation.

 ## How to Visualize a Network

-You can download Gephi through there [website](http://gephi.github.io/).
-Once you have finished downloading Gephi, enter the program, and we will go over the steps necessary to visualize the networks you've created.
+You can download 'Gephi' through there [website](http://gephi.github.io/).
+Once you have finished downloading 'Gephi', enter the program, and we will go over the steps necessary to visualize the networks you've created.

 1. When entering the program, you will see a prompt similar to the one below appear on the screen.